apache/singa/doc/en/develop/build.md

     After this, you can build glog again.

-* Q: When using virtual environment, everytime I run pip install, it would reinstall numpy.
+* Q: When using virtual environment, every time I run pip install, it would reinstall numpy.
 However, the numpy would not be used when I `import numpy`

     A: It could be caused by the `PYTHONPATH` which should be set to empty when you are using virtual environment to avoid the conflicts with the path of the virtual environment.